survivejs/react-book/manuscript/09_linting_in_webpack.md

 ## Webpack and JSHint

 Interestingly no JSLint loader seems to exist for Webpack yet.
-Fortunately there's one for JSHint.
+Fortunately, there's one for JSHint.
 On a legacy project setting it up with Webpack is easy.
-We won't be using it for our application but it's a good thing to know.
-At least you'll see some familiar patterns.

 You will need to install [jshint-loader](https://www.npmjs.com/package/jshint-loader) to your project (`npm i jshint-loader --save-dev`).
 In addition, you will need a little bit of configuration.

 ```javascript
 module: {